route1337/ansible-role-jumpcloud/TESTING.md

 ----------------------------
 Due to the way JumpCloud authenticates agent downloads the `jumpcloud.connect_key` variable has to be a functional one.
 You can edit this in the [host_vars file](tests/host_vars/live/localhost.yml) for Kitchen.
+It's also recommended you run `kitchen test --destroy=never` to verify things work on the JumpCloud end.
 **DO NOT LET YOUR CONNECT_KEY GET COMMITTED!!**

 Setting up the test environment